mohdje/PromptVit/README.md

 - **Native streaming**: full support for real-time responses
 - **Standardized tool calls**: JSON Schema format compatible with most providers
 - **Easy switching**: switch providers in one line of configuration
+- **History persistence**: save and reload chat history across sessions with a single call
 - **Strongly typed**: well-typed messages, tools, responses, and errors
 - **High-performance**: designed for production use (retry, timeout, logging)